biopet/filterseatleseq/README.md

 <p>
   <!-- Obscure e-mail address for spammers -->
-For any question related to FilterSeattleSeq, please use the
+For any question related to Executable, please use the
-<a href='https://github.com/biopet/tool-template/issues'>github issue tracker</a>
+<a href='https://github.com/biopet/executable/issues'>github issue tracker</a>
 or contact
  <a href='http://sasc.lumc.nl/'>the SASC team</a> directly at: <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#115;&#97;&#115;&#99;&#64;&#108;&#117;&#109;&#99;&#46;&#110;&#108;'>
 &#115;&#97;&#115;&#99;&#64;&#108;&#117;&#109;&#99;&#46;&#110;&#108;</a>.